Decision Support for Tribes

 Energy Decision Support

-Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
-Recent trainings have been offered through the DOE Office of Indian Energy.
+For recent trainings, see DOE Office of Indian Energy Workshops.

 Query data by tribal land and conduct simple analyses of demographics, installed capacity, utility-scale renewable energy technical potential, and more